Russell is an opera director and composer with more than twenty-five years’ experience in the sector.

 In 2003 he formed Opera Up Close in London in the belief that there was an audience for well-crafted unfamiliar works and he directed operas by Ullmann, Poulenc and Milhaud.

 In late 2017 he returned to his native Hull and formed Hull Urban Opera where he remains artistic director.
-His first opera, Christmas Meeting, was the company’s first production and he’ll direct his second, Mr Tilly’s Seance, based on a short story by EF Benson, in late 2021.
+His first opera, Christmas Meeting, was the company’s first production.

 Russell is passionate about new music and has commissioned two operas from exciting young Belgian composer Lente Verelst as well as shorter concert works from Anna Appleby, Ella Jarman-Pinto, Rose Dodd and Katie Chatburn.